 The state’s premier showpiece magazine, Wonderful West Virginia is published monthly by the Division of Natural Resources.
 The magazine showcases “the best of West Virginia” with breath-taking photographs and intriguing articles about nature, state history, recreation, art, and interesting people.

 Keep up with hunting seasons, fishing opportunities and wildlife in the Mountain State.
-This amazing calendar with original artwork sells for $10 and helps fund wildlife conservation in West Virginia.
+This amazing calendar with original artwork sells for $10 (plus tax & shipping) and helps fund wildlife conservation in West Virginia.

 The West Virginia Division of Natural Resources (WVDNR) has many instructional materials and learning opportunities available for teachers to use both in and out of the classroom.
 Students and teachers alike will enjoy these Almost Heaven educational tools.